eidelen/DicomToMesh/README.md

 # Building

-The software is written in C++11 and uses VTK 7.0.
-CMake is used as build-system.
+The software is written in modern C++ on top of the powerful VTK library and is using CMake as a build-system.

 Building DicomToMesh on Linux and OSX:
 ```